paimagham/Handwritten-Digit-Recognition-ANN-MNIST/README.md

-# Handwritten Digit Recognition — Neural Network from Scratch (NumPy)
+# Handwritten Digit Recognition — Artificial Neural Network from Scratch using NumPy

-A neural network built **using only NumPy** — no PyTorch, TensorFlow, or Keras — that learns to read handwritten digits (0 through 9) from the MNIST dataset.
+An artificial neural network built **using only NumPy** — no PyTorch, TensorFlow, or Keras — that learns to read handwritten digits (0 through 9) from the MNIST dataset.
 Every part of the network, including the backpropagation learning algorithm, is written by hand to show exactly how a neural network works under the hood.

 ## What is MNIST?